Sciences with the 2.5-meter Wide Field Survey Telescope (WFST)

-Recent studies find FBUTs to be usually accompanied by prominent emission in X-ray and radio wavelengths, indicating a compact object in the center of FBUTs.
+Recent studies find that FBUTs are usually accompanied by prominent emission in X-ray and radio wavelengths, indicating a compact object in the center of FBUTs.
 In view of the very low event rate in the local universe and the high UV luminosity of FBUTs, WFST DHS is expected to be the most promising survey project to accomplish a systematic investigation of this extreme transient phenomenon in the 2020s.